 Categories

 If you want to talk books, historical or otherwise, you can find me @rachelsbrittain on Goodreads, Instagram, and Litsy, my favorite bookish social media.

-Right now I’m reading Thornhedge by T. Kingfisher.
+Right now, I’m reading The Glutton by A.K.
+Blakemore.
 What about you?

+Categories